DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-3-induction-tutor-materials.md

 #### Learn that:

-- 2.2 Prior knowledge plays an important role in how pupils learn; committing some key facts to their long-term memory is likely to help pupils learn more complex ideas
+- 2.2.
+Prior knowledge plays an important role in how pupils learn; committing some key facts to their long-term memory is likely to help pupils learn more complex ideas.
-- 2.6 Where prior knowledge is weak, pupils are more likely to develop misconceptions, particularly if new ideas are introduced too quickly
+- 2.6.
+Where prior knowledge is weak, pupils are more likely to develop misconceptions, particularly if new ideas are introduced too quickly.
-- 2.9 Worked examples that take pupils through each step of a new process are also likely to support pupils to learn
+- 2.9.
+Worked examples that take pupils through each step of a new process are also likely to support pupils to learn.

 #### Build on pupils’ prior knowledge, by:

-- 2d Identifying possible misconceptions and planning how to prevent these forming
+- 2d.
+Identifying possible misconceptions and planning how to prevent these forming.
-- 2e Linking what pupils already know to what is being taught (for example, explaining how new content builds on what is already known)
+- 2e.
+Linking what pupils already know to what is being taught (for example, explaining how new content builds on what is already known).
-- 2f Sequencing lessons so that pupils secure foundational knowledge before encountering more complex content
+- 2f.
+Sequencing lessons so that pupils secure foundational knowledge before encountering more complex content.
-- 2g Encouraging pupils to share emerging understanding and points of confusion so that misconceptions can be addressed
+- 2g.
+Encouraging pupils to share emerging understanding and points of confusion so that misconceptions can be addressed.

 ### How to prepare for the session